felixchenfy/Baxter_Picks_Up_Dices/README.md

 This is a README for the **computer vision section** of the Final project of ME495-ROS: **Baxter Plays Yahtzee**

 Key ideas:
 * Get relative pose between table and Baxter by detecting a chessboard on table surface and then call PnP.
+After detecting dice in image, use geometry to solve the pos of dice on table.
 * Detect Dices based on using two graph-based image segmentation algorithms, and other image processing techniques.
 * Wrote a ROS node to provide the above services for the main program.